SasView/sasview/src/sans/models/media/model_functions.rst

 .. image:: img/image003.PNG

 Our so-called 1D scattering intensity functions provide *P(q)* for the case where the scatterer is randomly oriented.
 In that case, the scattering intensity only depends on the length of *q* .
-The intensity measured on the plane of the SANS detector will have an azimuthal symmetry around *q*\ =0 .
+The intensity measured on the plane of the SAS detector will have an azimuthal symmetry around *q*\ =0 .

 Our so-called 2D scattering intensity functions provide *P(q,* |phi| *)* for an oriented system as a function of a